Part ofWhat Is Claude Code? The Complete Guide

 Yes, it works in Cursor and other VS Code forks

 Anthropic ships a one-click install path for Cursor, and the Claude Code VS Code extension also loads in forks like Devin Desktop and Kiro — search the fork's Extensions view or pull it from the Open VSX registry.
 We keep it installed inside Cursor on one machine: Cursor's own agent and Claude Code coexist without conflict, and comparing them side by side is exactly how we wrote Cursor vs Claude Code.
-If a fork refuses the extension outright, the fallback never fails: open that editor's integrated terminal and run the CLI there.
+If a fork refuses the extension outright, the fallback never fails: open that editor's integrated terminal and run the CLI there — the same trick that lets you bring Claude into PyCharm and other JetBrains IDEs that have no native extension.

 Settings worth changing on day one